-Now, with many thanks to Peter and the Department for Transport, I have some paid-for time to try to bring a few of the threads together and create something.
-I try to practice as well as observe the phenomenon.
+Now, with many thanks to Peter and my employer the Department for Transport, I have some paid-for time to try to bring a few of the threads together and create something.
+I try to practice as well as observe the phenomenon of civic activism.
 Working with Paul and others in my home town of Bolton, I am on the management committee of the Bolton & South Lancashire Community Rail Partnership and the Bolton Station Community Partnership.
-Other collaborations with Paul have included Northern Umbrella.
-In London, where I live with my partner and two sons, I helped run the Salusbury School Greenspace and am co-organiser of Kensal & Kilburn Better 2017-2020.
+In London, where I live with my partner and two sons, I helped run the Salusbury School Greenspace, am a founder member of the Serious Book Club of Kentish Town, am a volunteer litterpicker in the London Borough of Brent and am a co-organiser of Kensal & Kilburn Better 2017-2020.

 I’m the co-founder and initial funder of the Civic Revival project, pleased to be working with Richard Walker as its executive director after many years of conversations between us about the kinds of issues and challenges that we are now hoping to spotlight and help address.